horychen/horychen.github.io/_posts/ECCE19_BPMSM.md

 4. Do transient FEA in JMAG

-    1. Do structural FEA in JMAG (optional)
+    - Do structural FEA in JMAG (I think this is optional)
-    2.
+        - **Have you found any design that will explode?**
+        - Even you have some designs that will fail.
+We are not optimize the mechanical strength.
+        - Why not leave this as a post-process analysis.

 5.